ttsim-dev/ttsim/docs/geps/gep-02.md

 interface can be easily adjusted.
 The default way to receive data will be one Pandas DataFrame.

 Users are affected only via the interface of lower-level functions.
-Under the proposed implementation, they will always work on single rows of data.
+Functions will always work on single rows of data.
 Many alternatives would require users to write vectorised code, making filtering operations more cumbersome.
 For aggregation or referencing other individuals' data, GETTSIM will provide functions that allow abstracting from implementation details, see {ref}`below <gep-2-aggregation-functions>`.

 ## Detailed description